- Food & Booze

 Sichuan Bang Bang | Paddington, Kenmore & Wilston

 Wok (or drive) on down to Sichuan Bang Bang for Chinese cuisine with a modern twist.
 We’re drooling over the Mongolian lamb ribs with chilli, ginger, sesame and the eternally controversial coriander.
 For all you legendary Rick and Morty fans – yes, Sichuan is an alternate way of spelling Szechuan, and yes, they have Sichuan/Szechuan sauce.
 It won’t take you nine more seasons to get that dipping sauce, Morty.
+This is defs a mid-week dinner meet with your mates.

 Little Red Dumpling | West End